UW-ESS-DS/MLGeo-2023-Stevens-NT/README.md

 ### For Apple M1/M2 chipped systems
 This requires a little more work to get tensorflow2 working on Apple Silicon

-I)  Follow macOS-side installation instructions from references (1) & (2)
+Follow macOS-side installation instructions from references (1) & (2)
-    a) Install xcode command line tools
+    1. Install xcode command line tools
         `xcode-select --install`
-    b) Install Miniforge - follow instructions in reference (2)
+    2. Install Miniforge - follow instructions in reference (2)
-    c) Then turn off the default base environment (ref 1)
+    3. Then turn off the default base environment (ref 1)
         `conda config --set auto_activate_base false`

-II) Run this version of `conda env create` from the comments and gist in references (3) & (4), respectively
+Run this version of `conda env create` from the comments and gist in references (3) & (4), respectively
 `CONDA_SUBDIR=osx-arm64 conda env create -f environment_AppleM1.yml`

 ## Basic Usage